 A modernization approach that ensures 100% UX equivalency would prevent the pitfalls described above and allow the entire workforce of 30,000 agents to continue their day-to-day operations with no interruption and little to no impact on the overall business.

 UX equivalency also is important for the developers who update, modify, and support the modernized application.
 The learning curve of a modernization application would be limited to only the adoption of a new programming language.
 Structurally, the source code would remain the same.
 Any test automation scenarios built over the years would remain unchanged, and the engineers and testers would be able to use them on the target platform.
 Therefore, developers would be able to smoothly transition to the new platform and apply their domain expertise to further enhance and maintain the system, with minimal impact.
 Once the modernized application goes live, both the end-users and the developers would remain 100% productive in running and maintaining the modernized system.

 Synchrony Systems Guarantees 100% UX Equivalency in Modernizations

 Synchrony understands that modernizing a large and complex legacy application can be a major undertaking, fraught with high risk and expense.
 It doesn’t have to be this way.
-Our approach and methodology, backed by the power of MLP, accelerates the modernization time-to-value and guarantees functional and UX equivalency.
-We balance the overall speed, cost, quality, and risk, while creating a unified experience, in order to address the inherent complexity of a modernization process in a frictionless and predictable way.
+Our approach and methodology, backed by the power of MLP, accelerate the modernization time-to-value and guarantees functional and UX equivalency.
+We balance the overall speed, cost, quality, and risk while creating a unified experience, in order to address the inherent complexity of a modernization process in a frictionless and predictable way.

 Contact us to learn more about how we can help you maintain 100% UX equivalency on your modernization initiative.
 Your users will thank you!